-My name's Sequoia and you can learn a bit about what I do here.
-If you
+My name's Sequoia, I'm a Free Software developer and educator, and you can find out a bit about what I do here on this website!

 New language features can make an expression that was cumbersome to write in ES5 easy in ES6, enabling and encouraging the use of this type of expression.
 We’re going to look at one such case here: how arrow functions make it easier to write higher-order functions in ES6.

 Wherein I document my Grunt+github-pages+bookmarklet build which required templating, switching branches, rebasing, commit, and all sorts of craziness.

 Shell feeling shabby?
 Spice things up with Toilet, the ASCII generator!

 How do you encode animations for a 9x14 LED matrix?
 By building a web-app, of course!